Adelina805/CS210-Programming-Assignment-1/README.md

 PUBLIC MEMBER FUNCTIONS
    void updateRunTime(CircularDLL<Process> &list, int quan)
-      updateRunTime : updates the total time of each process in the list by subtracting quan
+      updateRunTime : updates the total time of each process in the list by subtracting quan, input is the list and the quan number
       Precondition: list contains valid process nodes
       Postcondition: total time of each process is updated

    void traverseAndDelete(CircularDLL<Process> &list)
-      traverseAndDelete : deletes processes with total time less than or equal to zero from the list by storing in temp list
+      traverseAndDelete : deletes processes with total time less than or equal to zero from the list by storing in temp list, input is the list
       Precondition: list contains valid process nodes
       Postcondition: processes with total time less than or equal to zero are deleted from the list

-   void print() - prints the process in the format "name of the process + the total time"
+   void print() - prints the process in the format "name of the process + the total time", no input or output
       Precondition: data stored in the node is valid and can be printed
-      Postcondition: the process is printed
+      Postcondition: calls CircularDLL's print which calls Node's print which prints the process

 // Main : the main program

-PUBLIC MEMBER VARIABLES
+VARIABLES
-   string YNinput; - User input for adding new processes (Y/N) string input; - User input for quantum time and process name int quanTime; - Quantum time for the simulation int currTime; - Total time passed in the simulation string pName; - Name of a new process to be added int pTime; - Total time for a new process to be added int cycleNum; - Number of cycles completed in the simulation
+   string YNinput; - user input for adding new processes (Y/N) string input; - user input for quantum time and process name int quanTime; - quantum time for the simulation int currTime; - total time passed in the simulation string pName; - name of the new process to be added int pTime; - total time of the new process to be added int cycleNum; - number of cycles completed in the simulation

+LOGIC
+   First, the first process object is created, a list is created using the first process object, and the rest of the process objects are added.
+   Next, a while loop asking for the quantum time is run, only numbers are accepted, then the initial list is printed.
+   Next, the cycle loop runs until all processes are completed:
+      the while loop starts by prompting the user if they want to add a process if NO: the cycle runs, the times in the process list are updated, any expired processes are deleted, if the list is empty- the cycle is finished, otherwise print the updated list, and update currTime and cycleNum. then continue if YES: the user enters a new name, the user enters a new time only accepting numbers, and the new process is added. then continue if NEITHER: only accept Y or N, error message. then continue